otrv4/otrv4/otrv4.md

 **Bob:**

-1. Generates an Prekey message, as defined in
+1. Generates a Prekey message, as defined in
    [Prekey message](#prekey-message) section.
 2. Sets `Y` and `y` as `our_ecdh`: the ephemeral ECDH keys.
 3. Sets `B` as  and `b` as `our_dh`: the ephemeral 3072-bit DH keys.